 - Wear a face covering when you are in the same room as others at home.

 - Check and track your symptoms.
 If your symptoms get worse, get medical help right away.

 Everyone at Home Should:

 - Stay home if you are sick.

 - Get tested.
-If you spent 15 minutes or more within 6 feet of someone with COVID-19, you should get tested.
+If you were within 6 feet for at least 15 minutes within a 24 hour period during the infectious period of someone with COVID-19, you should get tested.

 - Wash hands often with soap and water for at least 20 seconds.

 - Clean and disinfect “high-touch” surfaces like phones, bathrooms, remotes, counters, and doorknobs often.

 - Stay 6 feet apart and avoid close contact with others including hugs and kisses.

 - Cover coughs and sneezes with arm or use a tissue.
 Throw used tissues in the trash right away.